-Employment is generally from November/December until the end of March.
+The period of employment for PFFs is generally from around November/December until the end of March.
 Some positions may commence earlier and be extended until the end of May to assist with the planned burning program.

 At the end of each fire season, three year contracts may be offered, subject to annual seasonal PFF requirements.
-These contracts will have a fixed term of employment generally 26 weeks or 34 weeks.
+These contracts will have a fixed term of employment for each season (generally 26 weeks or 34 weeks).